Baby, the Stars Shine Bright (album)

 Baby, the Stars Shine Bright is the third studio album by British musical duo Everything but the Girl.
 It was released on 25 August 1986 by Blanco y Negro Records.
 The album was reissued in 2012 as a remastered two-disc deluxe set by Edsel Records.

-The Japanese Lolita fashion clothing store Baby, The Stars Shine Bright was named after the album.
+Background

+Following the duo's distinctively "anti-rock" approach and their unwillingness to adopt a synthetic sounding production that was fashionable at the time, the album took its influence from 1960s orchestrated music and the singer Dusty Springfield.